Nileshchakradhar/kubernetes-course/README.md

 to convert the plain text into the base 64 = echo -n "admin" | base64   these will return the base 64 code and that we have pass in the kubernetes configuration.
+Then kubernetes will again change it from base64 the plain text during the run time.